ArvidSilverlock/bitbuffer/README.md

 ```
 You can easily invert this process by flipping the pack formats around.

-Obviously this is relatively slow, but I'm not all too sure if there's an alternative to doing this
+Obviously this is relatively slow, but I'm not all too sure if there's an alternative to doing this, as there's not really another way to read binary data.

 ## An few examples
 ```lua